|

 I got an interesting email one day in 2007 from a gentleman named Ben Hall enquiring about Los Pobladores 200

-to Mr. Hall with the information he requested and asked him if perhaps he worked for the company.
-As it turned out, he told
+with the information he requested and asked if he perhaps worked for the company.
+He told me his family owns the company

-me his family owns the company and explained how his grandfather acquired the business in 1954 from Adolf Rickenbacker!
+and explained how his grandfather acquired the business in 1954 from Adolf Rickenbacker.
+I could not believe hearing

-I could not believe hearing that I am a distant relative to the family that manufactures the coolest bass guitar in
+I am a distant relative to the family that manufactures the legendary guitars and was offered a tour of the factory the next

-Rock and Roll!!
+Rock and Roll!

 |